openBVE logo

 Watford Junction to Rugby – current progress on 1980s object removal

-Posted by Anthony Bowden on 18th April 2019 at 5:23 pm
+Posted by admin on April 18, 2019 at 5:23 pm

 Watford Junction to Rugby – current progress

 Railsimroutes LogoFirstly, I’d just like to say thank you to everyone whose offered me a warm welcome back to the openBVE scene, it is much appreciated and it’s great to be back!
 Having looked at some of the newly updated openBVE documentation, I’m looking forward to having a play with some of the new features.
-Let’s see where we can take openBVE in 2019 πŸ™‚
+Let’s see where we can take openBVE in 2019 ๐Ÿ™‚

 Just a quick update on what I’m working on at the moment… As the Watford Junction to Rugby project has developed, I’ve modelled the route with features which occur in two different eras – the 1980s and the 2000s.
 Such features include signals, gantries, lineside location cases, insulated block joints (IBJs), axle counters, Mk1 and UK1 overhead line equipment, and so-on.
 The project consists of a “main” routefile at the moment, which includes all of these different-era objects.
 My current task towards getting the route closer to a release is to hide the 1980s-only objects from the route, leaving just the 2000s objects visible.
 Here’s a before and after screenshot showing an example of the changes: